-Member of the Executive Board
+Ryszard Presch Member of the Executive Board Johannes GratzlMember of the Executive Board

 GRI, SDG, UNGC, AND NADIVEG INDEX

 The index hereinafter provides a summary of the application of relevant Environmental Social Governance Guidelines and standards implemented by NOVOMATIC.

 The following chart presents, in integrated form, the GRI Index as well as references to information regarding the SDG goals, UNGC Principles and the NaDiVeG requirements.